 Farm Machinery and Equipment Exemption: Application for the exemption of up to 100,000 in assessed value of farm machinery and equipment must be filed annually with the Assessor no later than November 1.

 To be eligible, a farming operation must be an active agricultural business with at least $15,000 in gross sales or at least $15,000 in expenses related to the farming operation in the previous calendar year.
-Applications for the 2023 Grand List are due no later than 11/1/2023 and will be evaluated using 2022 calendar year income and expenses.
+Applications for the 2025 Grand List were due no later than 11/3/2025 and were evaluated using 2024 calendar year income and expenses.
+Applications for the 2026 Grand List will be due no later than 11/2/2026 and will be evaluated using 2025 calendar year income and expenses.

 The notarized M-28B form is filed at the same time as the Personal Property Declaration.
 It must be filed every year.